 5. Chris Webber.
 The Lakers had many duels with the Kings, and so I frequently ran across him.
 He was thoughtful all the time, as was his teammate Vlade Divac.
 The two set the tone for the Kings having one of the tightest, friendliest locker rooms I've ever seen.

 4. Mark Cuban.
 He's considered either a "media darling" or "media whore," depending on who's talking.
 But the reasons why are these: He has interesting things to say.
 He says those in an interesting way.
 He is legit.
 Insightful.
 Entertaining.
 Good dude.
 Worth all of the hype.

-But if you want even more connections to me, the Musselman family and my Stevens family.
+But if you want even more connections to me, the Musselman family and my Stevens family are connected through the Wolf Pack.
 Eric is now coaching Nevada, Reno, where my cousin, Len Stevens, coached from 1987-1993.